 The exhibits are over three floors, with the centrepiece being the magnificent remains of a bath house from the Roman era.
-The museum tells the story of the region over the last 500,000 years, culminating in a dramatic exhibition based on Tim Peake’s space experience on the top floor, along with magnificent views of the cathedral.
+The museum tells the region’s story over the last 500,000 years, culminating in a dramatic exhibition based on Tim Peake’s space experience on the top floor, along with magnificent views of the cathedral.
 Hot and cold drinks and snacks are available at the on-site cafe, and there is also a gift shop.

 Fishbourne Roman Palace

 Just 12 miles south of Midhurst you will find the Fishbourne Roman Palace and Gardens.
 The site was only discovered in 1960 and is reputed to be the largest Roman home in the country, along with the carefully restored garden.
 You can view one of the biggest collections of original Roman mosaic floors in Britain, and it’s possible to go behind the scenes and look at some of the artefacts found by archaeologists on the site.

 The site is wheelchair accessible, and there are wheelchairs available to hire, but they need to be pre-booked the day before your visit.
 There is a caféand gift shop on site.

 Hollycombe Steam Collection

 Situated just 12 miles north of Midhurst, Hollycombe is the perfect day out for anyone with interest in steam engines.
 This working steam museum offers a glimpse into life before the internal combustion engine.
 Watch the beautiful steam-driven fairground rides, and even take a ride yourself.
 Then step aboard the Quarry Railway – which is accessible for wheelchair users too – and chug to the sandstone quarry just over a mile away, which offers great views across the surrounding countryside.